LawnchairLauncher/lawnicons/README.md

         <img alt="Lawnicons localization issue" src="https://img.shields.io/badge/Localization-3F9E00?logo=crowdin&logoColor=ffffff"></a>
 </div>

+If you help us with non-icon issues, we can prioritize your icon request.

 ### Development
 You're welcome to work on our issues.
-Contributors can get a priority icon request—write to us before you help.

 [Lawnicons developer wiki](https://github.com/LawnchairLauncher/lawnicons/wiki)